arielsarah/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn
 I will learn the coding language C# and ASP.net MVC core to complete this project.
 I will also learn to create a better user interface for a web application using Bootstrap.
-I'll need to research and find out how to use Facebook to login to the application.
+I'll need to research and find out how to use Facebook to login to the application for future releases after the initial release.

 ### Project Tracker
 https://github.com/arielsarah/capitol-farms-feed-manager/projects/1